adwiii/adwiii.github.io/_pages/cv.md

 {% assign total_event_count = total_event_count | plus: season.events.size %}
 {% endfor %}
 ### Volunteering at *FIRST* Events ({{ total_event_count }} Events across {{ number_of_seasons }} Seasons)
 I volunteer at as many *FIRST* events as I can each season.
-I try to keep this list updated with the events I will volunteer at in the future, so feel free to stop by :).
+I try to keep this list updated with the events I will volunteer at in the future, so feel free to stop by.

 {% for season in site.data.first %}
   {% assign season_start_year = season.season | minus: 1 %}